Translation disclaimer (Translation disclaimer)

 After the election, you must submit to the Returning Officer:

-These must be submitted within 28 days from when the result of poll is declared.
+These must be submitted within 28 calendar days from when the result of poll is declared.

 By law, the Returning Officer must make the return and declaration available for public inspection.
-This will be for a period of two years from the date of submission.
+This will be for a period of one year from the date of receipt.

 Contact us